On “natural proportions”

 Supporting People with Severe Reputations in the Community

-While written some thirty years ago, this piece by Michael Smull and Susan Burke Harrison is a classic and deserves a read or reread. his handbook presents the tools needed to develop better community capacity to support people with severe reputations.
-For conceptual convenience it is divided into four components: From the forward: “This handbook … Read more
+While written some thirty years ago this piece, by Michael Smull and Susan Burke Harrison, is a classic and one of the first pieces written about person-centered planning and thinking in action.
+It deserves a read or reread.
+The handbook presents the tools needed to develop better community capacity to support people with “severe reputations.’ … Read more

 Person-Centered Planning: Choosing the Approach that Works for the Person